 Weight: 3.0 oz | 85 grams

 Packable down jackets are an essential part of any ultralight gear list, and they have a reputation for getting quite pricey.
 Not this jacket.
-Made with a water-resistant nylon shell and stuffed with 650-fill down, the 32 Degrees ultralight puffy is comfortable, warm, and easy on the wallet.
+Made with a water-resistant nylon shell and stuffed with durable polyester fill, the Amazon Essentials ultralight puffy is comfortable, warm, and easy on the wallet.

 Weight: 5.1 oz | 145 grams